Driving in Italy: All you Must Know Before you hit the road

 Renting a car in Italy

 Renting a car in Italy can be a great way to explore the country at your own pace.
-However, as we already established, it is important to be aware of the rules and regulations before hitting the road.
+However, as we have already established, it is important to be aware of the rules and regulations before hitting the road.

 Drivers must be at least 18 years old and have a valid driver’s license.
 It is also wise to have an International Driving Permit, which can be obtained from your home country.